Raghu Dakat: Music

-The soundtrack and background score are composed by Nilayan Chatterjee and Rathijit Bhattacharjee.
-Chatterjee and Bhattacharjee are collaborating with Dev for the 5th and 4th movie respectively, after Khadaan.
-Lyrics are penned by Sugata Guha and Prasen.
+Nilayan Chatterjee and Rathijit Bhattacharjee composed its soundtrack, in their collaborations with Dev for the sixth time after Kishmish (2022), Kachher Manush (2022), Bagha Jatin (2023), Khadaan (2024) and Dhumketu (2025), and Projapati (2022), Pradhan (2023) and Khadaan respectively.
+Lyrics were penned by Chatterjee himself with Sugata Guha, Prasen and Barish.

-The first single "Joy Kaali" was released on 27 August 2025.
-The second single "Jhilmil Laage Re" was released on 6 September 2025.
+The soundtrack preceded with five singles: "Joy Kaali" was the first to be released on 27 August 2025, followed by "Jhilmil Laage Re" on 6 September 2025, "Raghu Raghu" on 24 September, and "Agunpakhi" on 1 October 2025.
+The soundtrack album was released on 21 September 2025, four days before the film's release.

 Marketing

 The promotional campaign began with the release of a glimpse on 15 July 2025.
 The pre teaser was released on 20 July 2025.
 On 14 August 2025, the official teaser was attached at the end of Dhumketu screenings in West Bengal.
 The teaser was released on social media on 15 August 2025.
 A poster was released on 18 August 2025.

 The makers announced "Bengal Tour" on 26 August 2025, to promote the film across several towns in West Bengal including Malda (at Brindabani Ground) on 6 September 2025, Balurghat (Balurghat High School Ground) on 6 September 2025, Raiganj (Surendranath College) on 7 September 2025, Siliguri (Vega Mall) on 8 September 2025, Howrah (Sehagori Football Ground) on 11 September 2025, Berhampore (Mohan Mall) on 12 September 2025, Purulia (Near KB Centre City Mall) on 14 September 2025, Durgapur (Junction Mall Ground) on 15 September 2025 and Madhyamgram (Star Mall) on 18 September 2025, in a Raghu Dakat themed bus, featuring the characters in giant posters all over the bus.

 The trailer was launched at an event on 20 September 2025 at Netaji Indoor Stadium in Kolkata.
 It marked the largest trailer release event for a film in the history of the Bengali film industry.
 It also marked the first ever ticketed trailer release event for a Bengali film.
 Twenty years of Dev in Tollywood was celebrated at the event.
 The event marked by the presence of all of Dev's co-actresses throughout his career barring Subhashree Ganguly and Rukmini Maitra.
 Besides, it was attended by most of the directors with whom Dev has worked in his career.
 Dev announced that the money which they collected from the trailer release event will be donated to the Bengali Technicians' Welfare Fund.